- Hearing that someone has died from cancer is especially difficult when you have had a cancer diagnosis yourself.

 Survivor’s guilt describes a profound sense of guilt associated with surviving something when others have died as a result of that same situation or experience.
 Feelings associated with survivor’s guilt can vary in their intensity, but it’s important to understand that it is a normal and very commonly experienced condition, especially in those impacted by cancer.

-Many people in the cancer community living with or beyond the disease, experience this when individuals die from their cancer and they are still alive, surviving the same disease.
+Many people in the cancer community living with cancer or living beyond cancer, experience this when individuals die from their cancer and they are still alive, surviving the same disease.

 How survivor’s guilt feels